kevinkhang2909/ML-learning-journey/nlp/transformers_learning/README.md

 2. Use LayerIntegratedGradients for each word_embeddings and compute the attributions each embedding.

 Attribution score definition:
+The attribution scores indicate how much a self-attention edge attributes to the final model decision.
+[2]

 ```python
 def custom_forward(self, inputs):
     return torch.sigmoid(self.model(inputs)[0])[0]  # binary